Treatment of Scars on the Face and Body:

 In the case of red scars, Dr. Karamanoukian will employ a pulsed dye laser to treat the scar and make it less noticeable.
 The pulsed dye laser is a goal standard in scar management as well as removal of reddish discoloration.

 Linear scars and hypertrophic scars that are either indented or thickened may benefit from a scar revision technique known as scar excision and layer closure.
 In this scar technique, the old scar is excised and the new incisions lines are then repaired in order to minimize scarring and break up the linearity of the scar.
 Dr. Karamanoukian may also opt to perform Z plasty, Y Plasty, or other scar minimization techniques in order to break up a visible scar.
+Plasty techniques are often referred to as geometric scar revision, because geometrically-designed skin flaps are used to reduce tension and rearrange scar tissue.

 Dr. Karamanoukian is an expert in scar management and scar revision and is a double board certified plastic surgeon practicing in Los Angeles.
 For a complete list of procedures performed by Dr. Karamanoukian or to learn more about scar revision techniques for forehead scars, please schedule an appointment with Dr. Karamanoukian today.
 Call 310-998-5533.